widowmaker110/Parallel-Text-File-Reader/README.md

 Parallel-Text-File-Reader
 =========================

-Java program implementing Multithreading on text files to find the largest word more efficiently
+Java program implementing Multithreading on text files to find the top 10 most occuring words in a text file more efficiently

 author:  Alexander Miller
 version: 9/8/2014